Thursday, November 21, 2024

 First…

-You need to watch out for workstation GPUs that are too weak to justify their high price tags.
-It is very very common to find overpriced workstation GPUs and some of them even have much lower performance than budget gaming laptops with the good ol’ 4GB vRAM GPUs.
+You need to be cautious of workstation GPUs that are too weak to justify their high price tags.
+It is very common to find overpriced workstation GPUs, and some of them even perform worse than budget gaming laptops with good old 4GB vRAM GPUs.

-It’s very common to find a workstation GPU like P1000 on laptop being more expensive than a 1650GTX laptop despite the latter having more GPU power for 3D models.
+For example, it’s not unusual to find a workstation GPU like the P1000 on a laptop costing more than a laptop with a 1650GTX, despite the latter offering more GPU power for 3D modeling tasks.

-Below a very very useful table you can use to compare the hardware (GPU) on workstation laptops to see where they stand in terms of price/performance.
-This can be done by writing the ‘consumer’ GPU equivalent.
-Ex: RTX 3000 laptops sell for about 2000-2500 dollars yet you can find a 6GB vRAM GPU like the 2070RTX or the 4050RTX selling for 1000.
+Below is a very useful table to compare the hardware (GPUs) in workstation laptops to understand their price-to-performance ratio.
+You can do this by noting the ‘consumer’ GPU equivalent.
+For instance, RTX 3000 laptops sell for around $2000–$2500, yet you can find laptops with 6GB vRAM GPUs like the 2070RTX or 4050RTX selling for $1000.

 Workstation GPU Consumer Equivalent Cores/Shaders Clock Speed vRAM